-Richard Rosenberg, artistic director & conductor of the National Music Festival, is one of a handful of American conductors whose experience ranges from contemporary music to historical performance practice.
-Under his baton, Richard’s editions of music by the 19th-century Louisiana composers Edmond Dédé, Louis Moreau Gottschalk and Lucién Lambert, as well as music by Jerome Moross, are available on five compact discs on the Naxos/Marco Polo label as well as his best-selling recording of jazz-inspired concerti including premieres of music by George Gershwin, James Price Johnson, Harry Reser and Dana Suesse.
+Richard Rosenberg, artistic director & conductor, co-founder, is one of a handful of American conductors whose experience ranges from contemporary music to historical performance practice.
+Under his baton, Richard’s editions of music by the 19th-century Louisiana composers Edmond Dédé, Louis Moreau Gottschalk Lucién Lambert, and Jerome Moross, are available on the Naxos/Marco Polo label as well as his best-selling recording of jazz-inspired concerti including premieres of music by George Gershwin, James Price Johnson, Harry Reser and Dana Suesse.

-Richard Rosenberg’s experience includes study with composers Mario Davidovsky, Krzysztof Penderecki and Carlos Surinach; clarinet with Gervase De Peyer and Georg Hirner; theory with Charles Burkhardt, George Perle, and Carl Schacter; opera staging with Roger Brunyate and Boris Goldovsky; choral conducting with Margaret Hillis, Robert Page, Robert Shaw and Elmer Thomas, and conducting apprenticeships with Eugen Jochum, Friedrich Cerha, Günther Herbig, Julius Herford, Carlos Kleiber, Giuseppe Patané, Wolfgang Sawallisch (Bavarian State Opera), Jerzy Semkow and Leonard Bernstein (New York Philharmonic).
+Richard Rosenberg’s experience includes study with composers Mario Davidovsky, Krzysztof Penderecki and Carlos Surinach; clarinet with Gervase De Peyer and Georg Hirner; theory with Charles Burkhardt, George Perle, and Carl Schacter; opera staging with Roger Brunyate and Boris Goldovsky; choral conducting with Margaret Hillis, Robert Page, Robert Shaw and Elmer Thomas, and apprenticeships/assistantships with Leonard Bernstein (New York Philharmonic), Sergiu Celibidache (Munich Philharmonic), Friedrich Cerha, Günther Herbig, Julius Herford, Eugen Jochum, Danny Kaye, Carlos Kleiber, Giuseppe Patané, Wolfgang Sawallisch (Bavarian State Opera), Jerzy Semkow, and David Zinman.
 He was an active participant in master classes with Pierre Boulez, Aaron Copland, Jussi Jalas, Lorin Maazel, Julius Rudel, Sir Georg Solti and Walter Weller.